rmsz005/AlooWifiManager/README.md

 ## Acknowledgments

 - Built using the ESP32 Arduino core and FreeRTOS.
-- Inspired by various WiFi management solutions available for ESP32.
+- Inspired by various WiFi management solutions available for ESP32 and ESP8266.